Nailing the Security Audit with RRCU

 ConductorOne is an identity security company that helps companies automate user access control and governance.
 Our software provides real-time visibility into all accounts in your Saas, IaaS, on-prem, and HR environments and allows customers to automate access control on users, groups, roles, and permissions.

 ConductorOne uses Baton as the integration layer to connect our control plane to any application.
 This unified interface means that ConductorOne can work with any app, regardless of whether that app has modern APIs and/or where it is deployed (on prem or cloud).
 Baton, as an interface, creates a connective layer and unified view of all identity, resource, and access data within an application, and allows ConductorOne to execute workflows against those applications (such as just in time provisioning, visibility into identities, user access reviews, and more).
-The Baton SDK allows ConductorOne to connect to any application, even if ConductorOne does not maintain a native connector for that app.
+The Baton SDK allows ConductorOne to connect to any application, even if ConductorOne does not maintain a cloud connector for that app.

 Why did ConductorOne open source Baton?